X16Community/x16-docs/X16 Reference - 05 - KERNAL.md

 Error returns: c = 1 in case of error
 Registers affected: .A, .X, .Y

 **Description:** If c is set, a call to this routine gets the current screen mode in .A, the width (in tiles) of the screen in .X, and the height (in tiles) of the screen in .Y.
 If c is clear, it sets the current screen mode to the value in .A.
-For a list of possible values, see the basic statement `SCREEN`.
+For a list of possible values, see [Chapter 3: Editor](X16%20Reference%20-%2003%20-%20Editor.md#modes).
 If the mode is unsupported, c will be set, otherwise cleared.

 If you use this function to get the text resolution instead of calling [`SCREEN`](#function-name-screen), this function only returns the text dimensions the currently configured mode would have set, ignoring any changes made by calls to [`scnsiz`](#extapi-function-name-scnsiz).
 If you want to fetch the KERNAL editor's text resolution, call [`SCREEN`](#function-name-screen) instead.